 Step 1: Open Your Excel Spreadsheet

-1.1 Launch Microsoft Excel and open the spreadsheet for which you want to insert page breaks.
+1.1 Launch Microsoft Excel and open the spreadsheet where you want to insert multiple rows.

-7.1 Save the Excel file to retain the inserted page breaks.
+6.1 Once you've made your changes, save the Excel file to retain the inserted rows.